Know Your Trails

 All these personas want the same outcome: A trail that is safe, open, and undamaged.
 However, each has a different idea on how to achieve that outcome.
 If everyone could share what they mean when they same “trail damage”, then they could also agree on when a trail should be closed.

-One example of a Trailgrinder scenario centers around the justification for closing a trail due to a downed tree:
+One Trailgrinder scenario centered around the justification for closing a trail due to a downed tree:

 Evanglist Ernie reports a tree down that gets the attention of Park Manager Mariam, Get Off My Lawn Larry and Trail Boss Brian.
 They all think the trail should be closed until the tree can be removed and use Trailgrinder to vote the trail “CLOSED” until work can be completed.
 Only Biker Jim doesn’t think one downed tree should close the entire trail but has been outvoted.